Why does manufacturing method matter?

 Tradeoffs

-Manufacturing bonus is a supporting signal, not the whole ranking.
-A lower-heat method can lift a food slightly, but it does not override core nutrient fit, safety balance, or ingredient quality.
+Manufacturing method is a supporting signal, not the whole ranking.
+A lower-heat method can improve confidence in nutrient retention, but it does not override core nutrient fit, safety balance, or ingredient quality.

 Use manufacturing as a narrowing tool when you already know your budget, texture preference, or nutrient-retention priorities.